 Service-Based SLA

 Use Case Example: A cloud storage service provider offers storage options to a broad spectrum of customers, including big businesses and individuals.
-The cloud storage service’s availability, data recovery, and support response times are all specified in the SLA, which guarantees uniform service levels for all customers.
+The cloud storage service’s availability, data recovery, and support response times are all specified in the contract, which guarantees uniform service levels for all customers.

 Multi-Level SLA